 How to find internships in Georgia relevant to a engineering degree?

-Obtaining an online engineering degree in Georgia can significantly enhance career mobility and advancement opportunities.
-The state's strong engineering sector, particularly in aerospace, manufacturing, and technology, demands skilled professionals.
-According to the Georgia Department of Labor, employment for engineers in the state is projected to grow by about 8% through 2030, surpassing the national average.
+Obtaining an online engineering degree can significantly enhance career mobility and advancement opportunities for professionals in Georgia.
+The state's growing engineering sector, particularly in aerospace, manufacturing, and technology, demands skilled engineers.
+According to the U.S. Bureau of Labor Statistics, Georgia is expected to see a 9% job growth in engineering occupations through 2032.

 How does studying for a engineering degree in Georgia prepare for interdisciplinary roles?